 1. Clean the groove ID in the wiper seal holder.
-Install the oil wiper seals in the holder with the seal lips on each seal facing the inside.
+Install the oil wiper seals in the holder with 2 of the seal lips of the seal facing the inside and 2 facing the outside.

 Figure 8: Intermediate Rod Installation